macloo/github-howto-and-github-desktop/command_line_git/README.md

 ```
 git add myfile.html
 ```
 Now that file (which must already exist) is being tracked by git.
-Use `git add *` to add all files.
+Use `git add *` to add all files in the repo.

 ```
 git commit -m "My commit message"
 ```
 Commit everything that’s been added.
+A message is required.

 ```
 git status
 ```
-Tells you whether there are uncommitted files, etc.
+Tells you whether there are uncommitted files (changed or new files).

 ```
 git push